 Our charter provides that we have authority to issue up to 500,000,000 shares of common stock, \$0.01 par value per share.
-As of the date of this prospectus, there were 7,509,543 shares of our common stock issued and outstanding.
 Under Maryland law, stockholders generally are not liable for a corporation's debts or obligations solely as a result of their status as stockholders.